Agency Hosting & Maintenance SOP: Building a Repeatable Operational Playbook

 • Analytics and tag manager access

-Next, lock in clear security and performance baselines.
-Before a site is called live, your checklist should include things like SSL configuration, firewalls or security plugins, backup schedule checks, caching rules, CDN setup, and uptime monitoring.
+Next, lock in clear security and performance baselines before a site goes live.
+Your agency hosting maintenance SOP checklist should include SSL configuration, firewalls or security plugins, backup schedule verification, caching rules, CDN setup, and uptime monitoring.
 That way, your website hosting and maintenance services do not start from zero each time.
-They start from a known standard.
+They start from a known standard that protects the client and your team.

-Access is another common weak spot.
+Access management is another common weak spot.
 Set up a permissions matrix that spells out who can do what: your agency, the client team, and any vendors.
-Document which environments exist, like staging and production, and where code should be changed.
+Document which environments exist, such as staging and production, and where code should be changed.

 Most important, create a launch-ready signoff.
-One person may own the checklist, but the signoff should be clear to everyone.
-At that point, the site is not just built, it is truly production-ready.
+One person may own the checklist, but the signoff should be clear to everyone involved.
+At that point, the site is not just built—it is truly production-ready and protected by your agency hosting maintenance SOP.

 Once a site is live, the real work starts.
-A healthy stack for monitoring and maintenance keeps problems small instead of letting them grow.
+A healthy agency hosting maintenance SOP includes a monitoring stack that keeps problems small instead of letting them grow into emergencies.

 Begin by defining your monitoring layers.
 Think through what you will watch and what each signal should trigger.
-Common layers include:
+Common layers in a solid agency hosting maintenance SOP include:

 • DNS changes or failures